yssource/crp/src/idioms/data_modeling/concepts.md

 }
 ```

-The more verbose form is preferred used when there are many type parameters or
+The more verbose form is preferred when there are many type parameters or those
-those type parameters must implement many traits.
+type parameters must implement many traits.

 ## Generics and lifetimes